Army-99/nft-marketplace/moralis-frontend/README.md

 Home Page
-    Show listed NFT
+Show listed NFT OK
 if you own nft you can update
 else you can buy
 Sell page
 You can list your NFT in the marketplace

 DEPENDENCIES
 yarn add web3uikit moralis-v1 react-moralis